 I recently came across the work of illustrator, designer and entrepreneur, Jasmine Rose.
 A girl after my own heart with the rich texture and bold colour in her collages, along with her celebration of sisterhood!

-"Her current work encompasses the essence of femininity through black visual culture … She draws inspiration from women and visual culture of the twentieth century through fashion history, sexual exploration, immaterial reality and connectedness with nature."
+From her website: "Her current work encompasses the essence of femininity through black visual culture … She draws inspiration from women and visual culture of the twentieth century through fashion history, sexual exploration, immaterial reality and connectedness with nature."